d2si-oss/d2si-oss.github.io/_posts/2017-06-01-deep-dive-into-docker-overlay-networks-part-3.md

 notifications for these events, but similar messages can be sent to the kernel to configure links or neighbors.

-iproute2 allows us to listen to netwlink events using the monitor subcommand.
+iproute2 allows us to listen to Netlink events using the monitor subcommand.
 If we want to monitor for link information for instance:
 ```console
 docker0:~$ ip monitor link